 Section 5(a) of the act of July 2, 1993 (P.L.
-345, No. 48) (Act 48) (63 P.S. § 2205(a)) authorizes the Commissioner, after consultation with the appropriate licensing boards in the Bureau of Professional and Occupational Affairs (Bureau), to promulgate a schedule of civil penalties for violations of the acts or regulations of these boards and that any such penalty shall not exceed the sum of \$1,000.
-Section 11(a)(6) of the Funeral Director Law (Act) (63 P.S. § 479.11(a)(6)) authorizes the Board to take disciplinary action against a licensee for violating any provisions of the Act or regulations of the Board.
+345, No. 48) (Act 48) (63 P.S. § 2205(a)) authorizes the Commissioner, after consultation with the appropriate licensing boards in the Bureau of Professional and Occupational Affairs (Bureau), to promulgate a schedule of civil penalties for violations of the acts or regulations of these boards.
+Act 48 also provides that any such civil penalty shall not exceed the sum of \$1,000 per violation.
+Section 4(g) of the Engineer, Land Surveyor and Geologist Registration Law (act) (63 P.S. § 151(g) authorizes the Board to take disciplinary action against a licensee for violating any provisions of the act or regulations of the Board.
+Section 11(b) of the Act (63 P.S. § 158(b)) authorizes the Board to levy a civil penalty on any licensee who violates any provision of the act.